tashifkhan/filter-reddit/reddit-data-filter-api/README.md

 ## Security Notes

-- OAuth state validation prevents CSRF attacks
-- Refresh tokens are stored in memory (use database in production)
+- User credentials are stored in environment variables (use secure credential management in production)
 - CORS is enabled for all origins (configure for production)
 - No persistent storage of user data
+- Consider using environment-specific credential management for production

 ## Production Deployment